exgolden/rProxy/README.md

       so you can confirm that SSL certificates were succesfully pulled.
    2. After the SSL certificates were pulled, shut down the preSSL compose file.
    3. postSSL: Run the compose nginx configuration for http traffic on port 80.
-      _this is only used to get the certbot acme-challenge and pull the SSL certificates, it also enforces https on http traffic_ and https traffic on port 443 to serve the SaaS.
+      _this is only used to renew the SSL certificates, it also enforces https on http traffic_ and https traffic on port 443 to serve the SaaS.
 It will use the SSL certificates pulled with the past configuratio

-## Comments

-1. I had a lot of problems while trying to deploy https on the VPS in a single step.
+3. I had a lot of problems while trying to deploy https on the VPS in a single step.
 This is currenlty the easistes way I have found with Nginx.
-2. Ive tried to implement named volumes in the compose files, this didnt work since letsencrypt looks for these specific paths:
+4. Ive tried to implement named volumes in the compose files, this didnt work since letsencrypt looks for these specific paths:
    `/etc/letsencrypt`: Used to store SSL certificates.
    `/var/www/certbot`: Used to store the acme-challenge.
-3. Current implemenation does the certificate renowal through crontab:
+5. Current implemenation does the certificate renowal through crontab:
    `crontab -e`
    `0 5 1 */2 *  /usr/bin/docker compose -f /var/docker/docker-compose.yml up certbot`
-4. Original command _that did not work_ was:
+6. Original command _that did not work_ was:
    ```
    >
    sh -c "trap exit TERM; mkdir -p /var/www/html/.well-known/acme-challenge && while :; do